 She’s actually already working in the 9th circuit State Attorney’s Office assisting in the Conviction Integrity Unit which she helped start.

-“I will have the benefit of a lot of advice for her on things that work well and thigs that don’t work well,” Worrell said.
-“I will have the benefit of knowing who all the players are,” she said.
+“I will have the benefit of a lot of advice for her on things that work well and things that don’t work well,” Worrell said.
+“I will have the benefit of knowing who all the players are.”

-Worrell says she has already met with many of the Assistant State Attorneys in the office and says she has no plans of cleaning house.
+Worrell says she has already met with many of the assistant state attorneys in the office and has no plans of cleaning house.

 “Absolutely not.
-Why would I do that?,” she said.
+Why would I do that?” she said.
 “I have a responsibility to ensure that this office runs and that it runs efficiently.
-And why would I get rid of individuals who are already doing the job that I need them to do?” she said.
+And why would I get rid of individuals who are already doing the job that I need them to do?”

-She says her biggest challenge and the first thing she has to tackle is the back log of cases due to Covid-19.
+She says her biggest challenge and the first thing she has to tackle is the back log of cases due to the coronavirus pandemic.

 Courts have been closed for nearly eight months.

 “We’re in a place right now, where the Covid numbers are going up, not down,” Worrell said.
-“So it’s really difficult to say, let’s be business as usual, when you have this disease that is really shattering the lives of so many people,” she said.
+“So it’s really difficult to say, ‘let’s be business as usual,’ when you have this disease that is really shattering the lives of so many people.”